-If you are interested in seeing how outside credit applies at DePaul, or how DePaul courses might apply at another institution, you can also visit the U.Select web site (https://www.transfer.org/uselect/).
+If you are interested in seeing how outside credit applies at DePaul, or how DePaul courses might apply at another institution, you can also visit the U.Select web site.
 The university contributes course articulation information to this organization and it is a good tool to use to scope out articulations between schools.
 You may need to set up a free account to use this service.